-We should mention that there are some ambiguities to identify weak and overlapped Raman peaks at highpressures.
-For example, a lesser number of Raman peaks has been experimentally measured reliably, compared with 18 Raman-active phonon modes obtained from the calculation [see Table.
-I in the main text] possibly due to their weak Raman signals.
-In fact, we observed very weak peak-like and shoulder features in Raman spectra at higher-pressures, but their tiny intensities for the whole pressure range explored did not allow us to do a reliable fit, so they were not marked in Fig. 2 and Table II in the main text.
-Moreover, in Fig. 2 in the main text, it was nearly impossible to do a reliable fit with collected Raman data at P = 4.53 and 5 GPa due to weak intensities of new Raman peaks with an increased signal from the diamond cell, thus we best estimated peak positions at P = 4.53 and 5 GPa reversely from peak positions reliably identified from P = 6.3 and 7.62 GPa, whose peaks were much better defined.
-Furthermore, we cannot completely rule out a possibility of mixing of sample peaks with the DAC peaks: i.e., a peak-like signal between 220 cm-1 and 250 cm-1 for a $\bar{c}(bb)c$ polarization in Fig. 2b) is also present even at 2.4 GPa below the transition.
+We should mention that there are some ambiguities to identify weak and overlapped Raman peaks at high pressures.
+For example, a lesser number of Raman peaks has been experimentally measured reliably, compared with 18 Raman-active phonon modes obtained from the calculation [compare Table I and II in the main text] possibly due to their weak Raman signals.
+In fact, we observed very weak peak-like and shoulder features in the Raman spectra at higher pressures, but their tiny intensities for the whole pressure range explored did not allow us to do a reliable fit, so they were not marked in Fig. 2 and Table II in the main text.
+Moreover, in Fig. 2 in the main text, it was nearly impossible to do a reliable fit with collected Raman data at P = 4.53 and 5 GPa due to weak intensities of new Raman peaks with an increased signal from the DAC, thus we best estimated peak positions at P = 4.53 and 5 GPa reversely from peak positions reliably identified from P = 6.3 and 7.62 GPa, whose peaks were much better defined.
+Furthermore, we cannot completely rule out a possibility of mixing of sample peaks with the DAC peaks: i.e., a peak-like signal between 220 cm-1 and 250 cm-1 for a $\bar{c}(bb)c$ polarization in Fig. 2b) in the main text already present even at 2.4 GPa below the transition.

-Asymmetric profiles of some peaks (i.e., peaks at lower wavenumbers) could be also from the combination of multiple peaks nearby, or from the coupling with electronic response with the Ir $J{\text{eff}} = 1/2$ local moments similarly seen in Sr2IrO4.
-For testing the latter case, the fitting with a Fano asymmetry profile was attempted, but did not give any noticeable trend in the fitted parameters (i.e., linewidths), probably due to weak Raman intensities with relatively strong background signals with the DAC.
+Asymmetric profiles of some peaks (i.e., peaks at lower wavenumbers) could be also from the combination of multiple peaks nearby, or from the coupling with electronic response with the Ir $J{\text{eff}} = 1/2$ local moments similarly seen in Sr2IrO4.4 For testing the latter case, the fitting with a Fano asymmetry profile8 was attempted, but did not give any noticeable trend in the fitted parameters (i.e., linewidths).
+If the same physics should apply to this compound, the absence of this coupling is probably due to weak Raman intensities coexistent with increased background signals when equipped with the DAC.